Discover the Fascinating History of the 1966 Corvette: Production Numbers, Pop Culture, and Rare Options.

 VIN numbers for this year range from 194376S100001 to 194376S127720 (For convertibles, the fourth digit is a 6).

 The 1966 427 V8 Engine

 General Motors management had decided that no car line smaller than a full-size vehicle could have an engine any larger than 400 cubic inches.

-But with the two-seat Cobra having a 427 V8 they changed their minds.
+But with the two-seat Cobra having a 427 V8, they changed their minds.
 Management now felt it would need a 427 cubic inch engine to compete.
-General Motors had overwhelming success with the 427 Sting Ray so perhaps it was an easy decision due to Carol Shelby’s competition.
+General Motors had overwhelming success with the 427 Sting Ray, so perhaps it was an easy decision due to Carol Shelby’s competition.
 So, the 1966 Corvette would continue to feature big-block engines.
-When Chevrolet released its latest model for 1966, its new engine size was no longer a 396, but now it was the bigger 427 instead.
+When Chevrolet released its latest model in 1966, its new engine size was no longer a 396, but now it was the bigger 427 instead.
 Even though this new size only has 0 difference in horsepower, the torque has increased tremendously!
 It went from 415 pounds per foot of torque (at 4000 RPMs) to 465 pounds per foot of torque (at the same RPM).
 Engineers said that they were inspired by the thought of making even lighter cars, which led them to think about ways they could cut weight out of already heavy metal.

 1966 Corvette Options

 In 1966, there were four different power plants for the Corvette.
 Standard was a powerful 300 horsepower 327 cubic inch engine, with optional upgrades 327ci – 350HP Engine, 427ci – 390HP Engine, and the 427ci – 425HP.

 In addition to this expansive variety of engines, you could also purchase an optional 4-speed manual (optional) or the 2-speed Powerglide (optional); the 1966 came with the 3-speed manual transmission.